sbcgua/ajson/README.md

 The class `zcl_ajson` implements 2 interfaces:
 - `zif_ajson_reader` - used to access items of the json data
 - `zif_ajson_writer` - used to set items of the json data

+Since v1.0.4 it also implements `zif_ajson` which unites all the types, constants in methods in one interface.
+This very probably will become the recommended approach to use ajson.
+Reader and writer may be potentially deprecated (not decided yet), follow the updates.

 ### Instantiating and basics